-Scrub Away Stains: For color-rich spills like those from wine, fruit juice, coffee, tea, soda, tomato sauce, or chocolate, apply Stain Solution directly to the affected area.
+Scrub Away Stains: For color-rich spills like those from wine, fruit juice, coffee, tea, soda, tomato sauce, or chocolate, apply Stain Solution directly to affected area.
 For oil-based stains, like salad dressing or gravy, lather a Wash & Stain Bar with warm water and work into spot.
-Strengthen the power of either solution by sprinkling All-Purpose Bleach Alternative, our oxygen-based and color safe alternative to chlorine bleach, on the Stain Solution to create a powerful paste.
-Use your finger or a Stain Brush to work the mixture into the fabric.
+Strengthen the power of either solution by sprinkling All-Purpose Bleach Alternative, our oxygen-based, color-safe alternative to chlorine bleach, on top to create a powerful paste.
+Use your finger or a Stain Brush to work mixture into the fabric.

-Set For Success: Select the normal cycle on your washing machine and make sure the water temperature is warm for the most effective clean.
+Set For Success: For the most effective clean, select the normal cycle on your washing machine and make sure the water temperature is warm.
 Add Signature Detergent considering the machine type and load size.
-The Signature Detergent is our go-to for the everyday laundering of cottons, linens, and durable synthetics.
+Signature Detergent is our go-to for the everyday laundering of cottons, linens, and durable synthetics.

 Quick Dry: Machine dry cotton and linen tablecloths only when satisfied with stain removal.
-If prematurely dried, stains will bet set-in and more difficult to remove.
+If prematurely dried, stains will become set-in and more difficult to remove.

-If Caring For An Antique Linen: Always hang to dry, never put in the dryer.
+Tip: For antique or heirloom linens, always hang to dry—never put in the dryer!
 Avoid direct sunlight and heat sources such as the radiator, which can lead to shrinkage.

-All-Around Ironing: Ironing is the best method to create a crisp finish for cotton and linen items.
+Go In On Ironing: Ironing is the best way to create a crisp finish for cotton and linen items.
 Cotton and linen are best when ironed damp.
-If the item is dry, it helps to spray the area damp before pressing.
-Do not starch if returning the linens back to storage.
+If the item is already dry, it helps to spritz it down with water before pressing.
+Do not starch before storing linens.

 Freshen: Keep linens fresh between washes and before guests arrive with a few mists of Fabric Fresh Classic, our fresh-laundry scented formula.